-In today’s labor economy there is a fast turn over of talent.
-How can you combat this and keep your high performing employees for longer?
+In today’s labor economy there is a fast turn over of talent works with employers and employees to address.
+How can you combat this and keep your high-performing employees for longer?

 We reached out to industry leaders to get their take on how to keep your employees for longer, here is what they had to say.

 Most businesses are in a state of transformation or on a journey of change.
 And the fact is, most people hate change.
 But most likely, you'll want your people (or most of them) to help drive your change journey forward and get your business to where it needs to be.
 Communication is the critical and decisive lever of business change, human fulfillment and commercial performance.
 Get this right and more or less everything else works out.
 People at work want to understand where we're going, why change is happening and what's expected of them as a result.
 The more open, honest and consistent you can be, the more likely you are to retain your top talent and motivate them to play a role in making your business perform better.

 Contributors: Nicole Dorskind from ThirtyThree

 Providing employees with all levels of coaching and mentoring from internal and external experts can provide high-quality, meaningful experiences.
 It drives retention.
 Why?
 It's an incentive and benefit that helps individuals prepare for their futures, building ties to their employers at the same time.
 New roles and responsibilities emerge every day, and technology and innovative solutions threaten traditional models.

 Coaches and mentors help employees and leaders both navigate changes, gain new insights, and work through threats and opportunities.
 All are advantages to the employees - a reason to stay with an organization.
 At the same time, the employer wins, retaining leaders and high potential employees who understand this investment in them.
 They experience opportunities to help them succeed today and prepare for the next steps in their jobs or careers.